Personal C++ notes

 };

-Variables within such unions are accessible as though they were members of the containing type.
+Variables within these unions are accessible as though they were members of the containing type.
 Unions with file scope can be made anonymous, but they must be declared static:

 static union {